Shubhadeep394/remote-temperature-monitoring/README.md

 Sending an alert on Telegram when Temperature Crosses Threshold

-In this project the code fetchs the temperature data collected by Bolt IoT wifi module and send alert messege over telegram if the temperature value crosses a certain threshold.
+In this project the code fetches the temperature data collected by Bolt IoT wifi module and send alert messege over telegram if the temperature value crosses a certain threshold.